MyNextID/git-id/README.md

 1. **Create a Public Repository**
    - Name your repository exactly `gid` on GitHub.

-2. **Generate an Ed25519 Keypair**
+2. **Generate an Ed25519 Private key**
    Use a tool such as `openssl`:

    ```bash
    openssl genpkey -algorithm ED25519 -out gid_private.pem
    ```

+   This command creates a private key and saves it to `gid_private.pem`.
+Store this file securely — it is your private key and must be kept confidential.
+You will need this key later to sign data and generate cryptographic proofs.

 3. **Export the Public Key in PEM Format**

-   Derive and encode the public key:
+   Derive the public key from the private key and save it in PEM format:

    ```bash
    openssl pkey -in gid_private.pem -pubout -out gid.pem
    ```
+   This command reads your private key from gid_private.pem and writes the corresponding public key to gid.pem.

 4. **Commit and Push Your Public Key**
    - Place `gid.pem` at the root of your `gid` repository.